✦ Scandinavian-inspired design, curated for modern living

 compact multi function cooling device

 Need a compact cooler for your desk, dorm, or bedroom?
 This 3-in-1 portable mini air conditioner gives you a fan, humidifier, and evaporative cooler in one lightweight unit.
-You can choose regular fan, mist mode, or stronger cooling with cold water or ice to drop the room temperature by 8-15°F. Four speeds and 70° adjustable louvers help you direct airflow where you need it.
+You can choose regular fan, mist mode, or stronger cooling with cold water or ice to make the air near you feel cooler.
+Four speeds and 70° adjustable louvers help you direct airflow where you need it.
 The 1000ml tank can run 6-8 hours, and the 2/4/6-hour timer shuts it off automatically.
 It’s USB-powered, whisper-quiet, and easy to carry anywhere.

 Best For: Students, office workers, and anyone who wants a compact, USB-powered cooling solution for desks, dorm rooms, bedrooms, or other small spaces.